chrislun16/example-pairing-interview-project/README.md

   - run `npm -v` to check your current version

 ## Running the project
 This project uses [nodemon](https://nodemon.io/) to run the server and [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) to build and serve the client.
 Run `npm install` to install dependencies, then `npm run start` to start the project.
 You can also start the server and client separately using `npm run start:server` and `npm run start:client`, respectively.
+The server runs on `localhost:3000`, the client on `localhost:8080`.

 ## The App
 This is an extremely simple web app consisting of a NodeJS Express server and a React client.
 It allows a user to create an account for the application and log in/out.